 BILLS FOR ELECTRIC SERVICE: a) Under normal conditions, meters will be read monthly in units of kilowatt-hours and, in the case of some commercial and industrial users at the discretion of the Utility, in units of maximum demand and kilowatt-hours, and a bill based upon such readings will be rendered to the Consumer.
-All bills for service are payable at the Municipal Building, 300 N Westminster St, Waynesfield, Ohio; placed in the night drop box, or mailed.
+All bills for service are payable at the Municipal Building, 300 N Westminster St, Waynesfield, Ohio; placed in the night drop box, paid online or mailed.
 Bills will indicate the number of kilowatt-hours supplied and, when necessary, the monthly maximum demand; the amount of the bill; the last day of which the bill is payable “net,” i.e. before a delayed payment penalty is added or the date of expiration of the period within in which any applicable discount will be allowed.
 Any remittance received by mail at the designated place as provided above bearing a United States Post Office cancellation stamp dated not later than the day the date indicated on the bill as the last date on which said bill is payable “net” (as defined above) will be accepted as within the next payment period.
 All remittances must be accompanied by the bill or a copy of the bill.
 All payments must have the Customer’s account written on the check.

 b) The Village reserves the right to require that meters be read and bills for electric service be paid on a weekly, bi-weekly or other periodic basis when, in its judgement, such a procedure is necessary or desirable.
 Due allowance and adjustments shall be made in such cases so that said rates shall conform to the monthly basis rates.